matthewrsilver/tintin-mode/README.md

 TinTin++ allows users to customize their scripts in a number of ways.
 The most critical is the ability to alter the character used for TinTin++ commands, which is `#` by default.
-To configure `tintin-mode` to use a different character, set the custom variable `tintin-command-character` to a string with the desired character.
-This can be done by adding to `custom-set-variables`:
+To configure `tintin-mode` to use a different character (e.g. `/`), set `tintin-command-character` to a string with the desired character.
+This can be done by adding to `custom-set-variables`

 ```lisp
 (custom-set-variables '(tintin-command-character "/"))
 ```

-but can also be done safely with `setq` prior to loading/requiring the mode:
+but can also be done safely with `setq` prior to loading/requiring the mode

 ```lisp
 (setq tintin-command-character "/")